-Type of Material Ownership and use of Material Activity Material being all material a Grantee creates in performing the activities (general conditions 12 and 21 and supplementary term G5) The Grantee owns the Activity Material.
+Type of Material Ownership and use of Material Activity Material being all material (other than Reporting Material) a Grantee creates or develops in performing the activities (general conditions 12 and 21 and supplementary term G5) The Grantee owns the intellectual property in Activity Material.
 If supplementary term G5 applies, the Grantee gives the Commonwealth a licence to use (includes reproducing, publishing and adapting) the Activity Material indefinitely.
-Commonwealth Material being all material the Commonwealth provides to the Grantee to enable it to perform the activities (supplementary term G10) The Commonwealth (as defined in general condition 21) owns the Commonwealth Material.
+Commonwealth Material being all material provided by the Commonwealth to the Grantee for the purposes of the Agreement or derived at any time from that material (supplementary term G10) The Commonwealth (as defined in general condition 21) owns the intellectual property in Commonwealth Material.
 If supplementary term G10 applies, the Commonwealth gives the Grantee a licence to use the Commonwealth Material but only as required to perform the activities under the Agreement and not for any other purpose.
 A Grantee that received Commonwealth Material must stop using (includes reproducing, publishing and adapting) it at the end of the Agreement.
-Reporting Material being all material the Grantee provides to the Commonwealth for reporting purposes (general conditions 12 and 21) The Grantee owns the Reporting Material.
+Reporting Material being all material the Grantee is required to provide to the Commonwealth for reporting purposes - but excludes any Existing Material incorporated in or supplied with the Reporting Material (general conditions 12 and 21) The Grantee owns the intellectual property in Reporting Material.
 The Grantee gives the Commonwealth a licence to use (includes reproducing, publishing and adapting) the Reporting Material for Commonwealth Purposes (as defined in general condition 21) indefinitely.
-Existing Material being all material owned or created by the Grantee other than in performing the activities that is incorporated or supplied as part of Reporting Material (general conditions 12 and 21) The Grantee owns its Existing Material.
+Existing Material being all material developed independently of the Agreement that is incorporated or supplied as part of Activity Material or Reporting Material (general conditions 12 and 21) The Grantee owns intellectual property in its Existing Material.
 The Grantee gives the Commonwealth a licence to use (includes reproducing, publishing and adapting) its Existing Material, when it's incorporated into the Reporting Material.